chip75/DwrOpenWeatherBundle/README.md

 ```

 Congratulations!
 You're ready to embed weather widget in your symfony2 application.
-Example how this widget looks like you can find on: yours-application-url/dwr_globalweather/globalweather.
+Example how this widget works you can find on: yours-application-url/dwr_globalweather/globalweather.